GetCharacterPlacement

 the font must support the required glyphs (the example given will NOT be

 processed by default in English).
-Use GetFontLanguageInfo If the
+Use GetFontLanguageInfo to determine whether the

 GCP_REORDER value is usually required for the character set but is not given,